Synfax/tree_canopy/README.md

 4. Within an R terminal, install the required R dependencies by running `source('markdown/install_dependencies.R')`.

 5. Within zsh/bash, render the report with the following command: `quarto render markdown/webpage.qmd`

+This should successfully render the page and associated files for full viewing of the report in your browser.